Natural Baby Life logo (480 x 130)

 Should I filter tap water for baby formula?

-Many people benefit from using a filter before drinking the tap water from their kitchen sink.
-This helps you clean your water a little bit more before enjoying.
-These can be a great tool if your area’s tap water contains contaminants.
+Many people benefit from using a filter before drinking tap water from their kitchen sinks.
+This helps you clean your water a little bit more before enjoying it.
+These can also be a great tool if your area’s tap water contains contaminants.

 As long as you are getting water from a municipal water supply, you can check the quality of your tap water by searching your zip code.
 Test the safety of your drinking water on the Environmental Working Group website.